thinkocapo/replay/README.md

 ```

 ## Notes
-There are 3 modified DSN's in `event.py` that correspond to the 3 different endpoints in `flask/proxy.py` which you can hit.`
+See `python/event.py` for how to construct the 3 'MODIFIED' DSN's which decide which of the 3 endpoints in `flask/proxy.py` which you can hit.

-`python test/db.py` and `go run test/db.go` are for showing total row count and most recent event.
+`python3 test/db.py` and `go run test/db.go` are for showing total row count and most recent event.

 The timestamp from `go run event-to-sentry.go` is sometimes earlier than today's date

+Borrowed code from: getsentry/sentry-python, getsentry/sentry-go, goreplay

 https://develop.sentry.dev/sdk/store for info on what the real Sentry endpoints are doing

-This repo borrowed code from: getsentry/sentry-python's transport.py, core_api.py, event_manager.py, and getsentry/sentry-go

-[/img/example-payload.png](./img/example-payload.png) from a sentry sdk event
+https://develop.sentry.dev/sdk/event-payloads/ for what a sdk event looks like.
+Here's [/img/example-payload.png](./img/example-payload.png) from javascript

 ## Todo